mikahanninen/powerautomate-robocorp/README.md

 ![API key name and permission](images/control_room_api_setup_2.png)

 On the first launch the Power Automate Connection must be created with the Robocorp Control Room API key.
-Give Connection some easy to remember name so that you can identify it for your other Connections.
+Give Connection some easy to remember name so that you can identify it from your other Power Automate Connections.

 ![Create connection](images/add_connection_1.png)
 ![Add connection](images/add_connection_2.png)